-Please send me a short (and personal) email with your CV, a list of 2-3 references, and 2-3 paragraphs summarizing your research interests, whether you have funding, and whether you have already contacted someone in UCL's Information Security Group, if you are interested in:
+Please send me a short (and personal) email with your CV, the names of 2-3 references, and 2-3 paragraphs summarizing your research interests, whether you have funding, and whether you have already contacted someone in UCL's Information Security Group, if you are interested in:

 - Applying for a PhD or post-doc under my supervision.
 For more information on studentships, scholarships, and funding, please visit this page.
-We also have a Security Science Doctoral Training Center (DTC) that offers funded studentships and I am open to supervise students within the DTC.
+We also have a Security Science Doctoral Training Center (DTC) and opportunities with the Alan Turing Institute and I am open to supervise students on security and privacy topics.

 - Being hosted at UCL on research visits or fellowships.
 There are several opportunities for fellowships, including with the EPSRC, Royal Society, Marie Curie, Fulbright, etc.

 Teaching and Project Supervision

 I have been invited several times to give interviews and talks about privacy and security issues stemming from the tremendous progress that Genomics and Genome Sequencing have made over the past few years.
 If you are interested in knowing a bit more about the topic, you could read a couple of my general-audience articles, published in IEEE Computer Magazine [PDF] and IEEE Security & Privacy [PDF].
 You can also look at some slides from a keynote speech I have recently given in Tokyo.
 On YouTube, there is also an old video of me giving a talk at Purdue.
 Finally, genomeprivacy.org maintains an amazingly accurate list of papers published on the topic, while genopri.org is an annual workshop on genome privacy and security I have contributed to establish.